ddeutils/.github/profile/README.md

 # Welcome to Data Developer and Engineer 👋

-For knowledge document of this organization, you can follow this like [Document](http://ddeutils.github.io/ddedocs).
+For knowledge document of this organization, you can follow this [Data Developer & Engineer document](http://ddeutils.github.io/ddedocs).

 ```mermaid
 flowchart LR